MegapolisPlayer/EscapeGameJS/README.md

 Actual name: Escape from the Olomouc Region

 # NOTES
 This is my first real attempt at doing anything in JS so the code is quite janky in places and the packaging system... let's say that a shell script which works only on Linux (and Mac maybe?) is suboptimal at best.
-It does work and doesn't use any deprecated or vendor-specific functions (so success, kinda) but there is heavy pollution of the global namespace. (random variables)
+It does work and doesn't use any deprecated or vendor-specific functions (so success, kinda) but there is heavy pollution of the global namespace. (random variables do in fact go brrr)

 # Easter eggs
 There are some, but try to find them by yourself :)